 2019: Vicki McCarthy announces plans to step down at the end of the 2019-2020 school year, and a search for the school’s new leader begins.

 2020: In spring, MCMS moves to virtual learning because of the COVID-19 pandemic.
 Erin Freiberg steps in as Interim Head of School for the 2020-21 school year.
-Learning Out and Learning from Home are offered as options for children during the pandemic year.
+In addition to in-person learning, Learning Out and Learning from Home are introduced as options for children during the pandemic year.